DerGuru/The-Resonant/New Chapters/02 - Part2/P2-08_Resonogram_Cluster.md

 ﻿## Part 2 - Learning to Listen | Ch.
-08 - "Green to yellow, never to red"
+08 - Green to yellow, never to red

 **Four weeks into training.**